Redgrammers/PeepL.sh/README.md

 An easy log in/out system for tracking users on your computer or people on a server.<br/>
 Comes with Peeps.

 Peeps are a way of marking if your online, offline, AFK, etc. Someone just accesses a public file in the system corresponding to you.
-For example, user `John`'s Peep would be located at `/Peeps/John.peep` and it could be viewed in terminal by typing `peep -v -u John`.
+For example, user `John`'s Peep would be located at `/Peeps/John.peep` and it could be viewed by typing `peep -v -u John`.
 For John to set his Peep he could use `peep`.

 # Full syntax of `peep` bash command
 ```